dotnet/Silk.NET/README.md

 <h2 align="center">Funding</h2>
 We greatly appreciate any donations made, as it allows us to spend more time developing Silk.NET.<br>
-See the sidebar on the left, or <a href="./.github/FUNDING.yml">the funding file</a>!

 <h1 align="center">Further resources</h1>